 150 Bloor Street West, Suite 200

 If your initial Validation of Experience application didn’t provide enough information to be successful, you may re-submit your application to provide more information.

 If any part of your original application was successful, it will be submitted with the new application with a note to the Experience Assessment Committee as to what experience was previously approved.
 However, if you do not wish to have your previous application as part of your re-submission, it does not have to be included.

 The fee for a re-submission $100 (+HST).
 If your application is successful upon re-submission, you would then be required to pay the remaining $400 (+HST) balance.

-Research conducted by PayScale.com shows that human resources leaders with a CHRP designation are promoted faster, hired by larger companies and earn more than their counterparts who don't hold the CHRP designation.
+Research conducted by PayScale.com about the market value of the CHRP shows that human resources leaders with a CHRP designation receive more promotions, increased job opportunities and have higher salaries than their counterparts who don't hold the CHRP designation.
 Certification as an HR professional has become an integral step to building a successful HR career.